nebfield/snpQT/docs/user-guide/results.md

 The toy dataset does not contain sex chromosomes so to avoid `plink` producing an error when running a sex check using the `--check-sex` flag, it is important to add `--sexcheck false` as an extra parameter for this dataset.
 You can run the following command:

-`nextflow run main.nf -profile conda --bed toy.bed --bim toy.bim --fam toy.fam --qc --gwas --pop_strat -resume --results ./results_toy/ --sexcheck false`
+`nextflow run main.nf -profile conda --bed ./data/toy.bed --bim ./data/toy.bim --fam ./data/toy.fam --qc --gwas --pop_strat -resume --results ./results_toy/ --sexcheck false`

 ** Amyotrophic Lateral Sclerosis (ALS) dataset **